BillyZhaohengLi/BillyZhaohengLi.github.io/_pages/cv.md

 {% include base_path %}

 I am interested in building scalable and explainable Recommender Systems with the help of Network Mining techniques.
 My work is focused on the building of practical end-to-end solutions for problems with applications in social network analysis and content recommendation, and providing rigourous mathematical proofs for the validity of my methods.
-I particularly enjoy working with graph algorithms, complexity theory and statistical/machine learning, and my research goal is to discover new data types which recommender systems can be built for to expand the scope of field.
+I particularly enjoy working with graph algorithms, complexity theory and statistical/machine learning, and my research goal is to explore new ways to - data types, theories, etc. - to build recommender systems to expand the scope of field.

 Education
 ======